livebook-dev/livebook/README.md

     where users can create, fork, and run multiple notebooks.

   * Each notebook is made of multiple sections: each section is made of Markdown and Elixir cells.
 Code in Elixir cells can be evaluated on demand.
-Mathemtical formulas are also supported via [KaTeX](https://katex.org/).
+Mathematical formulas are also supported via [KaTeX](https://katex.org/).

   * Persistence: notebooks can be persisted to disk through the `.livemd` format, which is a